Ferry Meštrović, Interview with …

-Music always played an important role in my life ever since I was very young.
-Whether it is music from a video game or an old cassette that I listened to, it always seems to provoke some kind of emotional response that I can link to a certain time in my life.
+Music has always played an important role in my life since I was very young.
+Whether it was music from a video game or an old cassette that I listened to, it always seems to evoke some kind of emotional response that I can link to a certain time in my life.

-In my teenage years, I was often fooling around with a low-quality computer microphone that you could mount onto a CRT-monitor using the Windows sound recorder to make my recordings with.
-I played around with pitch and other effects, it was a very fun thing to do.
-Somehow I found a way to make multitrack recordings on the computer, I started doing this with a friend to create hilarious recordings, which later resulted into a side project called A2B7.
-At some point I asked myself “what would happen if I try to write a song?”
+In my teenage years, I was often fooling around with a low-quality computer microphone that you could mount on a CRT-monitor using the Windows sound recorder to make my recordings.
+I played around with pitch and other effects, it was fun to do.
+Somehow, I found a way to make multitrack recordings on the computer, I started doing this with a friend to make hilarious recordings, which later resulted in a side project.
+At one point I asked myself what would happen if I tried to write a song?
 I believe it was in 2005 that I actually started writing music.
-I loved doing it.
+I loved to do it.

-In 2006, I bought my first MIDI controller with a dynamic microphone and started working on my first song called I want to believe.
+In 2005, I bought my first MIDI controller with a dynamic microphone and started working on my first song.
 Jumping ahead to early 2007, I bought a more advanced MIDI controller, a condenser microphone and a high-quality audio interface.
-With these instruments, for the first time, I had the means to make quality recordings.
-In late 2007 I finished and released my first EP called Fading Memory EP which I distributed over the internet.
-Writing my first EP was a very interesting process which gave me a very fulfilling and proud feeling.
+With these instruments I had the means to make quality recordings for the first time.
+At the end of 2007 I finished and released my first EP, which I distributed via the internet.
+Writing my first EP was a very interesting process that gave me a very satisfying and proud feeling.

-Looking back upon these days, I feel like I’ve grown a huge deal as an artist.
-Nowadays, I feel like have become more conscious about what I’m writing about.
+Looking back on these days, I feel that I have grown as an artist, I have become more aware of what I am writing about.

 Death is an inevitable consequence of life, I find these thoughts very frightening.
-Creating something helps me to give my life a purpose and to cope with these feelings of fear and despair.
-Something you’ve made is what you leave the world.
-In a sense, you continue to live on in others who are willing to embrace your work.
+Creating something helps me to give my life a purpose and to deal with these feelings of fear and despair.
+Something that you have made is your legacy to the world, in a way, you continue to live in others who are willing to embrace your work.

 How was FadingMusic founded?

-As I was gaining better tools and instruments to help me create the music that I wanted to record, I also wanted to use it as a way to connect to other people as well.
-I wanted to help others write music so that I could learn more about the process of writing music.
-In 2007, the idea of FadingMusic first crossed my mind, a record label designed by artists to help other artists.
+When I had the means to help me make the music I wanted to record, I wanted to use it as a way to connect with other people.
+I wanted to help others write music so that I could learn more about the process of writing and recording music.
+This led to the idea of FadingMusic, a record label designed by artists to help other artists.

-The name FadingMusic is derived from an unfinished song called ‘Fading Memory’ that I worked on during the creation of my first EP.
+The name FadingMusic is derived from an unfinished song that I worked on during my first EP.

-My personal goal is to summarize my childhood into music.
-I’m working long and hard to make this happen.
-Ultimately, I want to create a trusted record label that solely focuses to bring out the best in artists.
+My personal goal is to summarize my youth in music, and I also want to create an independent record label that focuses solely on getting the best out of artists.